 Trademark Litigation essentially involves any issue, matter, or dispute relating to trademarks.
 Trademark Litigations have become very prominent throughout the globe, which is mainly due to rising business competition and easier means of duplicity.
-The most common form of trademark litigation involves trademark infringement issues, wherein the main motive of filing an infringement lawsuit is to obtain a prompt injunction on further infringement and due compensation for all damages inflicted to the business of the registered trademark owner.
+The most common form of trademark litigation involves trademark infringement issues, wherein the main motive of filing an infringement lawsuit is to obtain a timely injunction on further infringement and appropriate compensation to be provided to registered trademark owners who have suffered damages to their business in lieu of such infringement.

 At IPLF, our main focus has been to assist a wide variety of clients in protecting their IP and associated know-how, and police the marketplace against infringements and unfair competitive practices.
 We take up responsibilities for such Trade Mark, Copyright, Patent, and Commercial Litigation matters, and have handled hundreds of Trade Mark Oppositions and numerous major litigation matters in various jurisdictions.
 Our trademark attorneys have dealt with numerous cases with national and international repute, and provide rigorous and broad services in connection with trademark litigations all around India and at a global level.